Why We Need a Collaborative Social Platform?

 Quick Glance of Small Businesses in the U.S. By the Numbers

-US Small Businesses
+US Small Businesses by the number

 - The United States Small Business Administration defines small business that has fewer than 500 employees.